-Morning: We’ll begin the day with a lecture on pertinent topics.
+Morning: We’ll begin the day with a lecture to learn more about the Ulysses S. Grant Memorial located at the West Side of the Capitol.
+The sculptor was Henry Merwin Shrady who tragically died two weeks before its dedication, but considered the statue his life's work.
+Art historians rank the Ulysses S. Grant Memorial among one of the most important sculptures in D.C.
 We’ll then set out on an expert-led field trip to Arlington National Cemetery.
 On these hallowed grounds, we’ll stop at the grave of President John F Kennedy, witness the solemn changing of the guard ceremony at the Tomb of the Unknowns, and visit Arlington House, home to descendants of America's first “First Family” and Confederate General Robert E. Lee.

 Lunch: At a local restaurant.

-Afternoon: Returning to Washington, we’ll have a motorcoach overview of the National Mall as our Group Leader provides commentary.
+Afternoon: Returning to Washington, we’ll have a motorcoach overview of the National Mall.
 Designed by Pierre L’Enfant in 1791, the Mall developed in ways the architect had not intended.
 Yet it is today one of the foremost symbolic places in America— 1,000 acres of green space in the heart of our nation’s capital, surrounding by iconic monuments and memorials.